-The allocation of risk shapes every acquisition, and the backbone of risk allocation is the right of the acquiring company (the “Buyer”) to be indemnified for breaches of the selling company’s representations and warranties (such selling company, the “Seller”).
-In a standard acquisition of a non-public Seller, the selling securityholders (the “sellers”) bear the indemnification risk.
-This risk has traditionally been managed using a two-tiered structure: (i) an escrow funded from proceeds due to the sellers, and (ii) in the event of a claim beyond the escrow, the right of the Buyer to claw back proceeds from the sellers directly.
-In the 1990s, RWI emerged as a niche tool to shift some or all indemnification risk from the sellers to an insurer.
-Due to falling costs, faster underwriting, and improving policy terms, RWI has risen in popularity in recent years.
-However, it remains a specialized product—penetration of RWI in U.S. private-target deals remained less than 10% in 2015.
+The allocation of risk shapes every acquisition, and the backbone of risk allocation is the right of the acquiring company, the Buyer, to be indemnified for breaches of the Seller’s representations and warranties.
+For M&A deals involving the acquisition of a private target entity, the Sellers typically bear the indemnification risk.
+This risk has traditionally been managed using a two-tiered structure: (i) a holdback or escrow funded from proceeds the sellers ultimately expect to receive, and (ii) in the event of a claim beyond the holdback or escrow, the right of the Buyer to clawback proceeds from the Sellers directly.
+In the late 1990s/early 2000s, RWI emerged as a niche tool to shift some or all indemnification risk to an insurer.
+Due to falling costs, quicker and more efficient underwriting, and improving policy terms, RWI is rising in popularity in recent years.
+However, in the U.S., it remains a specialized product that many M&A professionals are still learning about.

 To learn more about this topic, please register to download our white paper.